Selection methods in plant breeding based on mode of reproduction: Self fertilizing crops (autogamous crops)

 Certain restrictions caused the mechanisms for self-fertilization (partial and full self-fertilization) to develop in a number of plant species.

 Some of the reasons why a self-fertilizing method of reproduction is so effective are the efficacy of reproduction, as well as decreasing genetic variation and thus the fixation of highly adapted genotypes.
 Almost no inbreeding depression occurs in self-fertilizing plants because the mode of reproduction allows natural selection to take place in wild populations of such plants.

 Critical steps in the improvement of self-fertilizing crops are the choice of parents and the identification of the best plants in segregating generations.
 The breeder should also have definite goals with the choice of parents.
 Self-fertilizing are easier to maintain, but this could lead to misuse of seed.

 Some of the agronomy important, self-fertilizing crops include wheat, rice, barley, dry beans, soy beans, peanuts, tomatoes, etc.

 Mass selection

 This method of selection depends mainly on the selection of plants according to their phenotype and performance.
 The seed from selected plants is bulked for the next generation.
 This method is used to improve the overall population by positive or negative mass selection.
-Mass selection is only applied to a limited degree in self-fertilizing plants and is an effective method for the improvement of land races.
+Mass selection is only applied to a limited degree in self-fertilizing plants and is an effective method for the improvement of landraces.
 This method of selection will only be effective for highly heritable traits.
 One shortage of mass selection is the large influence that the environment has on the development, phenotype, and performance of single plants.
 This can also be an advantage in that varieties can be selected for local performance.